OLUWATIDEMILADE/FLIGHT-OR-FIGHT/README.md

 The game emphasizes interactive decision-making, allowing the player to:

-Run using a toggle control to escape poachers.
+Run using the left toggle control to escape poachers.

-Fight using a trigger button to defend against threats.
+Use the right toggle to turn.
+Run over your enemy.

 Stay still, or risk being caught.